-I started my blog, Delicious Dishings, more than five years ago, as a way to get all of my thoughts and ideas about food down somewhere because I talk about food so much it drives my friends and family crazy.
-You can't get down a street with me without my pointing out some restaurant I have been to or heard about.
+I started Delicious Dishings more than six years ago as a way to get all my thoughts and ideas about food down somewhere because I talk about food so much it drives my friends and family crazy.
+You can't get down a street with me without my pointing out some restaurant that I have been to or heard about.
 Sometimes I'll be in the middle of a conversation with a group of people and I'll realize that all we've been talking about is food . . . and it's my fault!
 I can't help it.
 Think Catherine Zeta-Jones in No Reservations.

 If someone says, "I'm going to Philly," I'll say, "You have to go to Jim's at the corner of South and 4th!
 And don't forget to check out the Reading Terminal Market.
 The pork dumplings are amazing!"